Zaubrik/djwt/README.md

 ## Contribution

-Every kind of contribution to this project is highly welcome.
+Every kind of contribution to this project is highly appreciated.

 ## Todo